 Licensure Testing

 To become a licensed and/or endorsed teacher in Ohio’s schools, a person must successfully complete required licensure tests — the Ohio Assessments for Educators (OAE).
 The passing score for all OAEs is 220.
-For additional information, visit http://education.ohio.gov/Topics/Teaching/Licensure/Prepare-for-Certificate-License/Educator-Licensure-Examinations.
-Study materials are available from the individual testing services and the Library.
+For additional information about teacher licensure, visit https://sboe.ohio.gov/educator-licensure.
+To confirm the OAE tests you need for your license and register for the tests, visit the Ohio Assessments website.
+The Otterbein Education Department provides students with access to an OAE test preparation platform called 240 Tutoring, which helps students prepare for the OAE teacher licensure tests.

 Out-of-State Teacher Licenses